rainlanguage/arb-bot/README.md

 # Optional seconds to wait for the transaction to mine before disregarding it
 TIMEOUT=""

-# Flag for not bundling orders based on pairs and clear each order individually
-NO_BUNDLE="false"

 # number of hops of binary search, if left unspecified will be 7 by default
 HOPS=11